 School is not only a place of academic learning, but of social learning as well.
 A teacher doesn't only teach.
 They also inspire and encourage their students to be their best version of themselves.
-And this can have a tremendous impact on how students interact with others in the future.
+And this can have a tremendous impact on how students interact with others now, and in the future.

 Whether teaching kindergarten, music, physical education or special education, a teacher is someone that students look up to, and aspire to be like.
 Some of our most influential and life-changing role models are teachers.

 What does a Teacher do?

 A day in the life of a teacher varies greatly depending on the subject they teach, and the age level of the students.
 If teaching kindergarten or elementary students, a teacher may cover a broad range of subjects.
 On the other hand, a high school teacher will typically specialize in a particular subject, such as math, english, music, or science.

 A teacher especially needs to be an effective communicator and motivator, as it is irrelevant how much knowledge a teacher has if that knowledge cannot be shared and conveyed to the students in an interesting and understandable way.